EOSIO/eosio-explorer/docs/pages/interact/manage-accounts-page.md

 ## Import Account

 The accounts in this panel do not have private keys assigned to them yet, whether it is both `owner` and `active` permissions or just one of them.
-You can click the "Import Keys" button to assign your private keys to these accounts. **Note**: Be sure that the private keys you import to the accounts here correspond to the public key fetched from the MongoDB.
+You can click the "Import Keys" button to assign your private keys to these accounts. **Note**: Be sure that the private keys you import to the accounts here correspond to the public key fetched from the PostgresDB.
 Otherwise you won't be able to do anything with them, even if you import keys.

 ## Import/Edit Account Panel